q-omar/muonDetector/assignment2/README.md

-# muonDetector
-A real world client project for our SENG 300 class.
+# Folder for Assignment 2 stuff